lifecinemas/misopack1_beta/README.md

 CURRENT ISSUE(S):
+* `strangeland` course has a few broken textures, no clue why.
+Looks glitchy in one specific area of the map.
+Tried everything I could think of and still no luck.
+Ignoring this for now.
+* `cuddles-9` starting platform is too small.
+Also, remove the invisible walls, except for the back one.
 * The tele doors (zensn, short1, egypt6, cuddles-9) appear to be darker than the rest of the tele doors.
 * pk3 file is way too large (70MB+).
 Need to find a way to reduce filesize.
 Possibly change texture directories / compress them.

 LATEST CHANGES:
 * `1/6/2018:`
+* Added `strangeland` course
 * fixed missing textures in `cuddles-9`.
 One had to be switched from .tga to .jpg in the shader file, and the other had to be resized to 256x256.
 * added `cuddles-9` course
 * `1/5/2018:`